-In modern companies, IT environments are big, they are complicated and they change quickly.
+Modern companies deal with large, complex, and rapidly changing IT environments.
 Explaining the contents of your IT environment to a new CIO is a difficult task.
 There is much information to consume, coming from a variety of different sources and, often, the information is contradictory, leading to confusion.
 Confusion is not the first impression IT staff members want to make with a new leader.
 Doing so could put their careers in jeopardy.

 Not only are IT staff members anxious, but also the new CIO is probably a bit nervous too.
 They both probably have a general idea of the complexity of the environment.
 Company leadership has probably tasked the IT staff with some goals and directives about necessary improvements and other changes, such as reducing costs, enabling new business capabilities, or supporting a Digital Transformation initiative.

 To start to understand the company’s IT environment, the CIO must know what resources are available to him/her.
-He/she knows the staff will try to make a good first impression, and is worried gaps in information may be lightly explained and problem areas barely mentioned.
+Knowing the staff will strive to make a good first impression, he/she worries they may lightly explain gaps in information and barely mention problem areas.
 A new CIO needs information and people they can trust.

 Onboarding the CIO in Your IT environment

 When it’s time to onboard a new leader in your IT environment, it is always good to start with the core information that he/she must understand.

 - What are the types of IT assets and where they are located?